SMAXXY26/CaptionFlow/README.md

 - Adam was used as optimizer with learning rate of 0.0001

 # 4. Testing
 From the predicted captions we can see that the model does good enough in some images.
-More accuracy and relevant output can be attained using complex model and more data
+More accuracy and relevant output can be attained by training on more data or by fine tuning pre-trained models